singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ---

 ### Welcome to netlify
-Welcome to Netlify and todays article about a new and exciting Chinese technology - the InkPaper static site generator.
+Welcome to netlify and todays article about a new and exciting Chinese technology - the InkPaper static site generator.

 Among the multitude of site generators that have come into existence in the past few years, this one stands out for its simplicity, Chinese language support, extremely fast build time and much more.